changc42/personalPortfolio/readme.md

 This personal portfolio project hosts, or displays, many other projects.

+#### How to use

+Click on any of the projects to see it
+- Pokemon War: Click play again to see the cards change
+- Email Rater: Login using google, fill out the form, wait for 30 seconds, and see you rated emails
+- DragnDrop: Drag the knight to any position on the board.
+(Does not work with mobile)
+- CPU Scheduler, Memory Allocator, and ShiftReduceParser are only github links

 #### prepare subprojects by doing the following in the source repo

 1. Change all absolute paths (non react-router) to relative paths("./" or no slash at all. just a "/" is absolute).
 Add \<base href="%PUBLIC_URL%/"\> to index.html